derekwang99/DH110-DEREKWANG/web_documentation.md

 ##### Insights

+After conducting the pilot UT, I found some insights to be interesting:

 1. Members of the elder generation that aren't good with technology learn about trending topics through their children.
 > "So my kids, they, they're more alert to trending topics.
 And some of my friends will send me YouTube too.
 So if I have time I will watch."